rain1024/datastructures-algorithms-competitive-programming/tools/template.md

 ⚠️ Typescript hasn't has built-in object `Awesome Type`.

-Here are the implmentation of [awesome type] in `Awesome Language` from scratch.
+Here are the implementation of [awesome type] in `Awesome Language` from scratch.

 ℹ️ Typescript has standard built-in object [`Awesome Type`](awesome-link)